-Name (also corker, cork taste, cork) for a dreaded wine faults, In Austria this is colloquially also with "the wine stoppelt" (Stoppel = corks) described.
-It manifests itself by musty, musty and chemical smell of wet, rotting wood or leather.
-The odor is sometimes called earthy described, what the alcohol geosmin is involved.
-The taste is uncomfortable bitter and astringent, Often the error can only be perceived by smell.
-A typical feature is lacking Fruchtighkeit or a partially or completely covered varietal of the wine.
+Term (also cork, cork taste, corkton) for a dreaded wine faults, In Austria this is colloquially described as "the wine stubbles" (stubble = cork).
+It is expressed by a musty, musty and chemical smell of wet, rotting wood or leather.
+The odor is sometimes called earthy described what the alcohol type geosmin is involved.
+The taste is uncomfortable bitter and astringent, Often, however, the error can only be perceived by smell.
+A typical indicator is lack Fruchtighkeit or a partially or completely covered one varietal of the wine.

-The unpleasant leaving the taste lasts for a long time.
-At a higher wine temperature The symptoms are even more obvious.
-For red wine is the Perceptual threshold through the overlapping ones tannins a bit higher, the error may not be perceived so strongly here.
-The main cause of "genuine cork treats" is the chemical trichloroanisole (TCA), the exact chemical name is 2,4,6-trichloroanisole.
-This was first proved in 1981 by Prof. H. Tanner at the Swiss Federal Research Institute in Wädenswil (Switzerland).
-This substance is produced by microbial methylation of trichlorophenol (TCP).
-That is, by microorganisms like molds the TCP is converted to TCA.
-Australia became the stuff in 2004 Methoxy-dimethylpyrazine isolated, which is the second cause.
+The uncomfortable leaving the taste lasts a long time.
+At a higher one wine temperature the symptoms become even more apparent.
+With red wine it is Perceptual threshold through the overlapping tannins somewhat higher, the error may not be perceived as strongly here.
+The main cause of the "real cork taster" is the chemical substance trichloroanisole (TCA), the exact chemical name is 2,4,6-trichloroanisole.
+This was first demonstrated in 1981 by Prof. H. Tanner at the Swiss Federal Research Institute in Wädenswil (Switzerland).
+This substance is created by microbial methylation of trichlorophenol (TCP).
+That means that through microorganisms like molds the TCP is converted to TCA.
+In 2004 the fabric was made in Australia Methoxy-dimethylpyrazine isolated, which is considered the second cause.

-Although TCA usually enters the wine via the cork, it is by no means cork-specific, but the starting material TCP can come from many sources, which makes it difficult to determine the cause.
-Unfortunately, this also provides the reason that the cork problem is neglected or at worst considered insignificant.
-Still in the 1990s it was customary in cork production to bleach and sterilize the bark with substances containing chlorine.
-This has been changed over by most cork-producing countries, today it is with hydrogen peroxide worked.
+Although TCA mostly reaches the wine through the cork, it is by no means cork-specific, but the starting material TCP can come from many sources, which makes it difficult to determine the cause.
+Unfortunately, this also offers the reason that the cork problem is minimized or, in the worst case, is considered immaterial.
+In the 1990s it was still common in cork production to bleach and sterilize the bark with chlorine-containing substances.
+This has been changed by most of the cork producing countries, today it is used hydrogen peroxide worked.
 Another cause is the inadmissible preservation of corks and barrels with the toxic wood preservative PCP (pentachlorophenol).

-Likewise, chlorine-containing substances can be caused by polluted rainwater (for example, caused by bush or forest fires and industrial air pollution), by the use of pesticides in the vineyard and by the use of chlorine-containing substances in the winemaking respectively.
-In Europe, however, it is no longer possible to use plant protection products that could serve as precursors for TCA formation.
-In France, many Châteaux are currently renovating trusses and, in general, wooden beams impregnated with wood preservatives (TCP, other chlorophenols).
-These can evaporate and then enter the cellar atmosphere and from there into the wine.
-It is also possible to add up all chlorine sources.
+Likewise, chlorine-containing substances can be caused by polluted rainwater (e.g. triggered by bush or forest fires and industrial air pollution), by the use of pesticides in the vineyard and by the use of chlorine-containing substances at the winemaking respectively.
+In Europe, however, pesticides that could serve as precursors to TCA formation may no longer be used.
+In France, many Châteaux roof trusses and generally wooden beams that are impregnated with wood preservatives (TCP, other chlorophenols) are currently being renovated.
+These can evaporate and then get into the cellar atmosphere and from there into the wine.
+A summation of all chlorine sources is also possible.

-A phenomenon is that not all people have the ability to perceive, or at least have a diminished ability.
-A trained and sensitive taster can already absorb a few billionths of a gram (1 nanogram = 0.000000001 g), but in less experienced people this can be above 30 ng.
-Korkschmecker can appear very clearly or even very hidden, so that they are barely noticeable.
-In this case, they are aptly called a "cork crawler" (English: fruit scalping). in the White wine will be 1 ng, im red wine 5 ng TCA per liter as an odor Perceptual threshold considered.
-In the water this is still considerably higher, here the perception threshold can lie with 200 ng per liter.
-The problem is that, in addition to trichloroanisole, there are a number of similar chemical compounds that cause a similar odor or taste in the wine.
+A phenomenon is that not all people have the ability to perceive, or at least have a reduced ability.
+A trained and sensitive taster can already perceive a few billionths of a gram (1 nanogram = 0.000000001 g), but with less experienced users this can be above 30 ng.
+Cork tasters can appear very clearly or even very hidden, so that they are hardly noticeable.
+In this case, they are aptly referred to as "fruit scalping". in the White wine becomes 1 ng, in red wine 5 ng TCA per liter as odor Perceptual threshold considered.
+In the water this is considerably higher, here the perception threshold can be 200 ng per liter.
+The problem is that besides trichloroanisole there are a number of similar chemical compounds that cause a similar smell or taste in the wine.
 One of them is tribromoanisole (TBA).

-At the Wädenswil Institute in Switzerland, Cadine, Geosmine, Methyls, octanes and pyrazines, of which there are ten or more subvariants of some of them.
-The human sense of smell is generally not very selective, so that in the presence of two or more musty compounds, additive effects are possible and even very likely in the untrained.
+At the Wädenswil Institute in Switzerland, Cadine, Geosmine, Methyls, octanes and pyrazines, some of which have ten or more sub-variants.
+The human sense of smell is generally not very selective, so additive effects are possible in the presence of two or more musty compounds and even very likely inexperienced.
 Also the two wine mistakes Schimmel taste and barrel taste smell pretty similar.
-But today these mistakes rarely occur anymore.
-The doctrine is that the substance TCA is the main cause of the "real cork treats".
-Whether TCA sensory is always 100% recognized, is the question.
-Undoubtedly, this is only by chemical analyzes possible.
+These mistakes are rare nowadays.
+As a doctrine, the substance TCA is the main cause of the "real cork taster".
+Whether TCA sensory the question is always 100% recognized.
+This is only beyond doubt through chemical analyzes possible.

-Thanks to a newly developed sensor, the molecule 2,4,6-trichloraniosol responsible for the corkscrew can be quickly and clearly detected in the wine.
+Using a newly developed sensor, the 2,4,6-trichloroaniosol molecule responsible for cork tasting can be quickly and clearly detected in wine.
 The test procedure was developed in Switzerland at the University of Friborg in collaboration with the University of Bordeaux.
-By means of a sponge-like, porous supramolecular network, the corkscrew molecules can be “captured" as it were.
-Once a TCA substance is present and has settled in the pore of the sensor, there is an optical signal.
-The sensor can be regenerated and then ready for new measurements.
+Using a sponge-like, porous supramolecular network, the cork taster molecules can be “captured”, so to speak.
+As soon as a TCA substance is present and has nested in the pore of the sensor, there is an optical signal.
+The sensor can be regenerated and is then ready for new measurements.

-Significant amounts of world wine production are at least adversely affected by the cork taint, at least in the worst case completely inedible.
-However, the estimates of the error rate vary considerably.
-In most sources, however, it is assumed that at least three percent of faulty bottles coincide.
-Often, however, is spoken by quantities to 10% and some experts estimate the proportion even up to 15% and even higher.
-However, even at "only” three percent this would be an unbelievable amount of about a billion (that's a thousand million) bottles a year that are inedible by this wine error.
+Considerable amounts of worldwide wine production are at least negatively affected by the cork taster, or in the worst case, completely inedible.
+However, estimates of the error rate vary considerably.
+Most sources, however, consistently assume at least three percent defective bottles.
+However, quantities of up to 10% are often spoken of and some experts estimate the proportion as high as 15% and even higher.
+Even with “only” three percent, however, this would be an unbelievable amount of around one billion (that's a thousand million) bottles a year , which are inedible due to this wine error.

-Meanwhile, there are some approaches to cork production.
-Either you kill the mold fungi by radiation or heating the cork slices with microwaves (see dolphin ), or one inactivates the metabolic products of the molds (anisols and phenols) by the enzyme Suberase, This procedure was in the institute Geisenheim developed and used since 1999 in Portugal.
-However, a hundred percent solution does not seem to have been found yet.
-In the meantime, a worldwide practice is the use of alternative closures such as screw cap or glass corks,
+In the meantime, there are a few solutions for cork production.
+Either you kill the mold germs by radiation or by heating the cork discs with microwaves (see below dolphin ) or you inactivate the metabolic products of the mold (anisols and phenols) by the enzyme Suberase, This procedure was in the institute Geisenheim developed and used in Portugal since 1999.
+However, a 100 percent solution does not yet seem to have been found.
+In the meantime, a worldwide practice is the use of alternative ones closures such as screw cap or glass corks,